lipiecki/PostForecasts.jl/docs/src/examples.md

 The script corresponding to this example can be found in `examples/conformalize-pangu.jl`.

 ## Supporting decision making on energy markets
-To highlight the significance and utility of probabilsitic forecasts, let us present a short scenario of trading on day-ahead electricity market.
+To highlight the significance and utility of probabilistic forecasts, let us present a short scenario of trading on day-ahead electricity market.

 Consider an energy company that owns a battery and trades in the day-ahead market.
 Every morning it faces the decision about whether to submit a buy order to charge the battery and a sell order to discharge it at a later hour of the next day, or avoid trading due to adverse market conditions.